This decade, women are expected to play a greater role in corporations around the world. The corporate sector in Cambodia must follow suit.

 2030 is the deadline as the Sustainable Development Goal (SDG) 5 specifies gender equality and the empowerment of women and girls with the world promising to “leave no one behind” in the march towards progress.

 “Gender equality makes development stronger and more sustainable,” states Pauline Tamesis, the UN Resident Coordinator for Cambodia.
-“It is not only a pressing moral and social issue but also a critical economic challenge.”
+“It is a pressing moral and social issue and a critical economic challenge.”